What are Vaginal Bumps?

 Aside from the presence of these bumps, there are other symptoms that may be experienced.
 There may be itchiness and burning pain at the vaginal area.
 Vaginal cysts may be infected and this can produce grayish white or cheesy discharge from the cyst.
 Bumps that are caused by STIs may come with other symptoms such as pain and discomfort when urinating and increased foul-smelling vaginal discharge [2, 3, 5].

-Health history and physical examination
+Health history & examination

 The sexual history is an important part of the medical history.
 This would help to assess if the vaginal bumps are caused by a STI.
 The physical examination will include inspection of the bumps of take note of their characteristics.
 If the bumps are suspected to be caused by STI, further laboratory testing may be requested by the physician [2, 3].